Twisted Magnon Frequency Comb and Penrose Superradiance

-It is noted that the eigenfrequency of twisted spin waves usually is one order of magnitude higher than the gyrotropic VC frequency \cite{Suppl}.
-We thus choose the driving mode with a relatively large OAM ($l=8$) and numerically find \cite{Suppl} that the above condition (\ref{Penrose}) can only be satisfied by applying a perpendicular magnetic field in a thick ferromagnetic disk (e.g., $d>$ 22 nm) [indicated by the light blue region in Fig. \ref{fig4}(c)], which induces a cone vortex state in the magnet \cite{Ivanov2002}.
-The tMFC indeed becomes much more flat due to the amplification of the higher-order modes [compare the cyan and orange histograms in Fig. \ref{fig4}(d)].
-Furthermore, we identify that the gyrating orbit of VC acts as an effective ergoregion that traps the lower-order modes while the amplified higher-order ones are repelled from the ergoregion, see the left panel of Fig. \ref{fig4}(e).
-For the case without the Penrose superradiance (e.g., $d=$ 5 nm), such a wave trapping phenomenon is absent, see the right panel of Fig. \ref{fig4}(e) \cite{Suppl}.
+However, we note that the eigenfrequency of twisted magnons usually is one order of magnitude higher than that of the VC gyration.
+As we proceed to realize the Penrose condition Eq. (\ref{eq_Penrose}), it is found that the gap between the VC gyration and twisted magnons decreases with the increase of the disk size ($R$ and $d$) and OAM number ($l$) and can be further reduced by applying an external bias magnetic field [see Fig. \ref{fig4}(d)].
+We here choose the driving mode with a relatively large OAM ($l=8$) and apply a perpendicular bias magnetic field ($H_z=900$ mT) in a thick ferromagnetic disk ($d=$ 30 nm) of a cone vortex state \cite{Ivanov2002}.
+The tMFC indeed becomes much more flat due to the amplification of higher-order modes [compare the cyan and orange histograms in Fig. \ref{fig4}(e)].
+Intuitively, the gyrating orbit of VC acts like a energy barrier that resembles as an effective ergoregion.
+The lower-order modes lose energy and are trapped within the ergoregion, while the higher-order modes gain energy from the gyrating VC, thereby overcome the barrier to escape, see the left panel of Fig. \ref{fig4}(f).
+For the case without the Penrose superradiance (e.g., $d=$ 5 nm), such a wave trapping phenomenon is absent, see the right panel of Fig. \ref{fig4}(f) \cite{Suppl}.

 \emph{Conclusion}.---In summary, we have investigated the quantization effect of the nonlinear three-magnon interactions between the gyrotropic VC and twisted magnons in ferromagnetic nanodisks.
 We predicted an emerging tMFC due to a strong overlap between VC gyrating orbit and twisted magnon wave-function maxima.
 The selection rule governing the confluence and splitting processes in circular geometries was derived.
 It was found that the frequency spacing in the tMFC is equal to the gyrating frequency of the VC and the OAM quantum number differs by one for neighboring spectral lines.
 We proposed the magnonic Penrose superradiance to amplify the higher-order twisted magnons and to trap the lower-order ones inside the ergoregion, i.e., the VC gyrating orbit.
 Our results suggest a promising approach to generate twisted magnons with very high OAM and to significantly improve the flatness of the MFC.
 This work also opens the door to the study of the fundamental physics of rotating black holes in magnonic platforms \cite{Yuan2022}.